 Regional Strengths Regional Weaknesses • Title I performance goals consistently met. • The MWAs in Regions 6, 9 and 10 need additional training for front-line staff.
-Local MWAs within the region are working to be more creative with program design. • There is not enough capacity and funding for all Title 1 programs to be successful.
+Local MWAs within the region are working to be more creative with program design.
+There is not enough capacity and funding for all Title 1 programs to be successful.
 MWAs in all 3 WIOA Regions have embraced a demand driven approach.
 MWAs are not always able to meet the needs of individuals with barriers. • All MWAs are funding and supporting more short-term training programs.
 Inflexibility in programs makes it difficult to serve certain special populations.
 Community colleges are providing many high-quality learning opportunities.
 Employer involvement is not always as strong as it needs to be. • MWAs in Regions 6, 9 and 10 work closely with community colleges to plan, fund, and support high demand programming.
 There is a disconnect between the labor pool and employer demand.
-Many in- MWAs in Regions 6, 9 and 10 are demand jobs require advanced training that collaborating to help large employers access workforce programs cannot fund.
-MI's Skilled Trades Training Funds.
-Transportation issues are a consistent • MWAs in all 3 regions partner to provide struggle.
-Many workers are not close to job braided funding to help move job seekers from training to employment. opportunities and do not access to vehicles or public transportation. • The MWAs in Regions 6, 9 and 10 have • The majority of current clients MWAs work formed a Business Services Network that with are the hardest to serve.
+Many in- • MWAs in Regions 6, 9 and 10 are demand jobs require advanced training that collaborating to help large employers access MI's Skilled Trades Training Funds. workforce programs cannot fund.
+Transportation issues are a consistent MWAs in all 3 regions partner to provide struggle.
+Many workers are not close to job braided funding to help move job seekers from training to employment. opportunities and do not access to vehicles or public transportation.
+The MWAs in Regions 6, 9 and 10 have • The majority of current clients MWAs work formed a Business Services Network that with are the hardest to serve.

 Regional Strengths Regional Weaknesses meets to discuss best practices and create protocols for working with employers.
-MWAs do not have enough funds for employability or soft skills training which MWAs and partners from all 3 regions are often what workers need the most. participate in joint training opportunities offered by SEMWAC, WIN the Michigan Performance outcomes often do not Works Association and the State. measure jobs created by entrepreneurs and contract employees.
-MWAs augment USDOL and MiLMI data with real time and other labor information Current funding streams create unnecessary to help make sound workforce decisions. competition between MWAs and their partners.
-Funding requirements restrict Information is shared across all MWAs to regional sharing and partnering. reduce overlap with employers. .
-There is a nerroration by some that diants • There is a perception by some that clients Many highly skilled job seekers are served at American Job Contern served by MWAs are unemployable. at American Job Centers.
+MWAs do not have enough funds for employability or soft skills training which MWAs and partners from all 3 regions participate in joint training opportunities are often what workers need the most. offered by SEMWAC, WIN the Michigan Works Association and the State.
+Performance outcomes often do not measure jobs created by entrepreneurs and contract employees.
+MWAs augment USDOL and MiLMI data with real time and other labor information to help make sound workforce decisions.
+Current funding streams create unnecessary competition between MWAs and their partners.
+Funding requirements restrict • Information is shared across all MWAs to reduce overlap with employers. regional sharing and partnering. • There is a perception by some that clients Many highly skilled job seekers are served at American Job Centers. served by MWAs are unemployable.